polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

-JSON types of payloads are fairly well described above, and URL encoded form payloads are handled the exact same way, except of course the **[.arguments]** node is built from URL encoded values instead of JSON - However, internally this is transparent for you, and JSON, query parameters, and URL encoded forms, and _"multipart/form-data"_ can be interchanged 100% transparently from your code's perspective - Except _"multipart/form-data"_ might have **[file]** arguments wrapping streams that you need to handle separately as such.
+JSON types of payloads are fairly well described above, and URL encoded form payloads are handled the exact same way, except of course the **[.arguments]** node is built from URL encoded values instead of JSON - However, internally this is transparent for you, and JSON, query parameters, URL encoded forms, and _"multipart/form-data"_ can be interchanged 100% transparently from your code's perspective - Except _"multipart/form-data"_ might have **[file]** arguments wrapping streams that you need to handle separately as such.
 File attachments will be passed into your endpoint as follows.